Delaware Quilts

 Nine-Patch

+To make one 6 1/2 inch nine patch block you need five 2 1/2 inch squares of one color and four 2 1/2 inch squares of a contrasting color.
 Using a 1/4 inch seam allowance sew a dark blue 2 1/2 inch square on both sides of a yellow 2 1/2 inch square.
 You need two rows like this for each block.
 Press the seam allowance to the dark squares.
 Next sew a yellow 2 1/2 inch square on both sides of a dark blue 2 1/2 inch square.
 Press the seam allowance to the yellow squares.
 You need one row for each block.
 Sew them together as shown using a 1/4 inch seam allowance.
 Your blocks should measure 6 1/2 inches when you are done making them.
 They will be 6 inch finished (in the quilt.)

 There are a lot more sizes listed at the bottom of the page.